relliky/Tais_Home_Assistant_Config/python_templates/README.md

 26. Move default mirror, TV, cover, and window entities into their own module.
 27. Move default temperature-control entities into the room device defaults module.
+28. Move default motion, occupancy, and occupancy override entities into their own module.

 Recommended next steps: